 Dennis has spent many years studying Chinese local gazetteers, one of the most important sources for pre-modern Chinese studies.
-In his book, Writing, Publishing, and Reading Local Gazetteers in Imperial China, 1100–1700 (Harvard, 2015), Dennis examines how gazetteers were read, and illustrates the significance of these texts in local societies and in discourses that were national in scope.
+In his book, Writing, Publishing, and Reading Local Gazetteers in Imperial China, 1100–1700 (Harvard University Press, 2015), Dennis examines how gazetteers were produced and read, and illustrates the significance of these texts in local societies and in discourses that were national in scope.
 In analyzing how gazetteers were initiated and produced, he examines the geography of imperial Chinese publishing, tracks the movements of manuscripts to printers and print labor to production sites, and reconstructs printer business zones.
-He also presents a substantial data set on Ming publishing costs and identifies regional publishing centers.
-Dennis’ current projects are on the history of Chinese school libraries and legal education.

 Projects